Grizzly Bear (band): 2008–2010: Veckatimest

-Shields (2011–2014)
+2011–2014: Shields

 In March 2012, Daniel Rossen released a solo EP, Silent Hour/Golden Mile, consisting of tracks he had written for the band's forthcoming album, but were not used.

 On June 5, 2012, the song "Sleeping Ute" from their then-untitled upcoming studio album was posted on the band's website, along with the album's track listing.
 The band also announced tour dates in conjunction with the release of the song, which coincided with the release date of the album.
 On July 9, 2012, the band revealed the album's title to be Shields.

 On September 4, 2012, the album leaked on the internet.
 Then on September 10, the album was available for an early listen via the NPR website.

 Grizzly Bear was scheduled to headline and curated ATP's I'll Be Your Mirror festival at Alexandra Palace in London, UK on May 5, 2013.
 However, after the event was initially postponed to November 2013, I'll Be Your Mirror was cancelled in August due to "problems with the venue and new date".

 On September 17, 2013, the track "Will Calls (Marfa Demo)" was debuted, together with the announcement of two expanded Shields re-releases, followed by the song "Listen and Wait (Bonus Track)" on October 30.
 The re-releases, Shields: Expanded and Shields: B-sides, were released on November 11, 2013 and include eight B-side remixes, five unreleased songs, and three remixes sold in two formats: a two-CD set and 12" 180 g vinyl.

 In January 2014, Grizzly Bear closed out their international Shields tour with a sold-out performance at the Sydney Opera House.
 The performance was streamed live internationally on YouTube.